Last updated on November 27th, 2023 at 07:40 am

 You may be wondering if one of these types of RV antifreeze has a longer shelf life than another.
 Finding RV antifreeze that’s nontoxic and has a long shelf life seems like a dream come true, and definitely would be the product I would buy!

-Most all of the different types of antifreeze will expire in the same amount of time, so there is nothing to worry about from this perspective.
+Almost all of the different types of antifreeze will expire in the same amount of time, so there’s nothing to worry about from this perspective.
 Choose whichever one you prefer, depending on your needs, budget, and storage ability.

 While non-toxic RV antifreeze is the preference of many RVers, overall it will be the most expensive option on the market.
-The most affordable RV antifreeze option is going to be whatever product is ethanol based.
+The most affordable RV antifreeze option is going to be whatever product is ethanol based, which can help cut down the costs of living on the road.

-This may not be ideal, but if you’re concerned about your RV budget, choosing an ethanol based antifreeze will save you a bit of money.
+This may not be ideal, but if you’re concerned about your RV budget, choosing an ethanol-based antifreeze will save you a bit of money.
+But there is a way to winterize your rig without using antifreeze; compressed air.
 If you own an air compressor and can force the water out of your pipes with the same machine each winter, then this will probably be an even cheaper option for you.

 Many RVers report that an air compression system is all they need to winterize their rigs.
-However, if you live in extreme temperatures or aren’t certain what the state of your lines is like right now, beginning with antifreeze might be a good idea.
+However, if you live in extreme temperatures or aren’t certain what the state of your lines is like right now, beginning with antifreeze might be a good idea, just be sure to de-winterize and sanitize your system effectively, as shown in the video below:

 How Long Can I Keep RV Antifreeze Before It Goes Bad?

-The number one thing to keep in mind when storing your leftover RV antifreeze is ensuring your cap is tightened completely to avoid any potential evaporation or contamination to the product.
-If you are dealing with a brand new, sealed product, you should be just fine to keep the antifreeze on the shelf for up to 4 years.
+The number one thing to keep in mind when storing your leftover RV antifreeze is ensuring your cap is tightened completely to avoid any potential evaporation or contamination of the product.
+If you are dealing with a brand-new, sealed product, you should be just fine to keep the antifreeze on the shelf for up to 4 years.

 I highly recommend buying the amount of antifreeze you think you will need fresh every season, leaving as little leftover as you can.
 That way you don’t have to worry about quality control or anything happening to the product during the full year when you’re not winterizing.